neuvector/docs/docs/16.security_advisories/01.security_advisories/cve.md

 NeuVector is committed to informing the community of security issues.
 Below is a CVE reference list of published security advisories and CVEs (Common Vulnerabilities and Exposures) for issues we have resolved.

 :::note
-Currently there are no new known security advisories or CVEs for {product-name}.
+Currently there are no new known security advisories or CVEs for NeuVector.
 This page will be updated as new advisories are published.
 :::

 ## Questions and Support